dtolabs/dukesbank/examples/example2/src/rpmbuild/README.md

 JBoss application Server
 </pre>

-* Here is example of setting up an alternate RPM database, installing and verifying the JBoss package:
+* Here is example of setting up an alternate RPM database, installing JBoss in an alternate location, and verifying the package is correctly installed:

 <pre>
 [anthony@centos62 tmp]$ sh -x doit